leakyrelu/caarlos0.github.com/_posts/2017-04-27-k8s-sandbox-costs.md

 ```

 It will scale down to 0 replicas deployments whose pods didn't had
-accesses through our ingress in the last 90 minutes.
+accesses through our ingress in the last 90 minutes and are on for less
+than 1 hour.

 With that in place, we could run with less nodes some times of the day,
 but, changing the desired amount of machines on the AutoScale Groups